 - COMMENTS PLEASE: Why are their comments so important?
 Note why.

 - LAST TRY: Use this only when you mean it.

-These Subject: field attention-getters let the other side know basically why I am replying to that specific subject and what I am looking for.
+Subject: field attention-getters let the other side know at a glance what my your e-mail is about and what you looking for.
 You may also find that those you communicate with appreciate this little “hint” in the Subject: field too!